trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.metastore.authentication.type=NONE

 The default authentication type for the Hive metastore is ``NONE``.
-When the authentication type is ``NONE``, Presto connects to an unsecured Hive metastore.
+When the authentication type is ``NONE``, Trino connects to an unsecured Hive metastore.
 Kerberos is not used.

 Example configuration with ``KERBEROS`` authentication